Come work with some great people at one of Connecticut's beautiful state parks!

 Hammonasset Boardwalk, circa 1925 "Hammonasset" means, "where we dig holes in the ground" and refers to the place where a settlement of eastern woodland Indians farmed along the Hammonasset River.
 They subsisted on corn, beans, and squash, and by fishing and hunting.
 The first colonists arrived in 1639.
 Property changed hands frequently between Native Americans and the first colonists.
 In 1898 the Winchester Repeating Arms Company bought Hammonasset and used it as a testing site for their new rifle.
 Their Lee Straight Pull rifle was mounted on a horse drawn stone boat, from which it was fired into targets on the beach.

 POSITIONS AVAILABLE (See details under EXAMPLES OF DUTIES section)

-Schedule: Ticket booth staff work a daily shift either from 8:00 AM - 4:00 PM or from 10:30 AM - 6:30 PM.
-Staff work five shifts per week, including weekends.
+Schedule: Interpretive Guides work a shift from 9:00 AM - 5:00 PM, five shifts per week, including weekends.

-Anticipated Duration: Staff is needed from late May – early September; maximum of 1,030 hours.
+Anticipated Duration: Staff is needed from mid-February – mid-August; or mid-April – mid-October; or mid-May – mid-November; maximum of 1,030 hours.

 Salary: Depends on relevant education and/or experience.
 There are no benefits with this position.